May 10, 2023

 What are OCD symptoms?

-Obsessions: persistent, intrusive, and unwanted thoughts, images, impulses or doubts that cause distress or anxiety, such as:
+Obsessions: These are intrusive, persistent, and often unwanted thoughts, images, impulses, or doubts that cause distress or anxiety among those who suffer from OCD.
+Some examples include the following:

 • Fear of contamination: excessive concern about germs, disease, or getting dirty